9 Best perps DEX for beginners in 2026: Low fees, no KYC

 If you're brand new and a little nervous, start here.
 If you already use Coin Wallet, this one feels like coming home.
 Coin Wallet DEX is a perpetual exchange that plugs right into the wallet you already trust.

-For a newcomer, the entry is smooth.
-No new account, no identity check, no waiting room.
-We've already prepared a special tutorial about how to trade on Coin Wallet DEX.
+For a newcomer, the entry is smooth: no new account, no identity check, no waiting room.
+We even prepared a step-by-step guide on how to trade on Coin Wallet DEX.
 Read it for free and anytime.

 Pros